Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

 - Supported versions: only TLS 1.3, version negotiation is not supported.

-- Support of Mbed TLS SSL/TLS related (not DTLS) features:
+- Compatibility with existing SSL/TLS build options:

   The TLS 1.3 MVP is compatible with all TLS 1.2 configuration options in the sense that when enabling the TLS 1.3 MVP in the library there is no need to